How to: Cycle in a group

 What is it like on a group ride?

-You will have an experienced ride leader who will have a great route planned so relax and enjoy it.
+You will be following an experienced ride leader who will have a great route planned so relax and enjoy it.
 If you are new to group riding, let them know – they will keep an eye on you, or assign someone to do so.
 You will be asked to complete a guest registration form or signing-on sheet.
-Keep in mind they are a volunteer and listen carefully to any instructions.
+Keep in mind the ride leader is a volunteer and listen carefully to any instructions.
 Don’t try to interfere with the ride – let them lead!

 The leader should explain any jargon and hand signals they may use to keep control of the group.
 If you fall behind, don’t worry – your group should wait for you at the next junction or at the top of a climb.

 Abide by the Highway and Countryside Codes and be considerate of other road users – you can ride two abreast and it can be safer to do so, particularly in larger groups or when accompanying children or less experienced riders.
 Be aware of drivers behind you and allow them to overtake (for example, by moving into single file) when you feel it is safe to let them do so.

 Show courtesy to other road and trail users and be a good ambassador for cycling.
 Be alert to what other riders around you are doing and don’t get too close to them.